Artistic Director – Bach Akademie Australia; Freelance Violinist – London/Europe

 Education: Sydney Conservatorium of Music; Royal College of Music, London

-Madeleine Easton is an established star on the international stage known for her versatility and expertise in the world of violin playing.
-Throughout her career, a desire to combine period and modern playing has led to unique opportunities for playing with many wonderful and varied ensembles world wide.
-She performs at the highest level world wide, appearing as both soloist, concertmaster and director of some of the worlds most respected ensembles and orchestras.
+The Australian violinist Madeleine Easton is internationally recognised for her versatility and expertise on stage.
+Throughout her career, a desire to combine period and modern playing has led to unique opportunities to work with a variety of ensembles worldwide.
+She performs internationally, appearing as soloist, concertmaster and director of some of the world’s most respected ensembles and orchestras.

-Her special talent of combining both period and modern styles of violin playing has led her to form a special relationship with the Royal Academy of Music in London where she has directed the Baroque Orchestra, the Bach Cantata Series, the first year String Orchestra and the Modern Instrument Period Orchestra.
+Her talent of combining both period and modern styles of violin playing has led her to form a special relationship with the Royal Academy of Music in London.
+She has directed the Bach Cantata Series since its inception in 2009, the Baroque Orchestra, the first year String Orchestra and the Modern Instrument Period Orchestra.
 Other educational opportunities have included teaching period style on modern instruments for the World Orchestra at the Schleswig Holstein Festival in Germany, the Sydney Conservatorium of Music, the Royal Northern College of Music in Manchester and Monash University in Melbourne.

-Madeleine has performed on many award winning recordings including the Bach Cantata series with the Monteverdi Choir and English Baroque Solists, the recently released Bach B minor Mass recording with the same ensemble, Haydn’s ‘Creation’, Mendelssohn’s Elijah and Mozart’s C Minor Mass with the Gabrieli Consort to name a few.
-She has released the complete piano trios of Alexis de Castillon with her piano trio ‘Trio Castillon’, available on Peyrole Records.
-She has also recorded the Antoine Reicha Bassoon Quintet and variations with the all Australian ensemble, ‘Island’ available on the ARS label.
+Madeleine has performed on many award winning recordings including the Bach Cantata series and the recently released Bach B minor Mass with the Monteverdi Choir and English Baroque Soloists for Deutsche Grammaphon, and Haydn’s ‘Creation’, Mendelssohn’s Elijah and Mozart’s C Minor Mass with the Gabrieli Consort.
+She has released the complete piano trios of Alexis de Castillon on Peyrole Records, the Antoine Reicha Bassoon Quintet and variations with the all Australian ensemble, ‘Island’ on the ARS label, and Bach’s Musical Offering for Somm records.

-Madeleine plays on a 1682 Giovanni Grancino violin and a 1704 Jo.
-Bapt.
-Rogeri baroque violin.
+Madeleine plays on a 1682 Giovanni Grancino violin.